-Before changing your name on your California driver's license or state ID, you will first need to obtain a name change court order and update your name with the Social Security Administration (SSA).
+Before changing your name on your California driver's license or state ID, you will first need to update your name with the Social Security Administration (SSA).
 This is because the DMV links its computer system with the SSA's computer system to verify the information on a driver's license application.
 This requirement applies to California residents seeking to change their existing California driver's licenses, as well to people who are moving to California from out of state and wish to obtain a California driver's license in a name different than the one appearing on their out-of-state ID.